This Keyword in Java with Examples

 }

-Let us consider an example in which we will return the current class object using “this” keyword in Java.
+Let us consider an example in which we will return the current class object using the “this” keyword in Java.

 public class Animal